Scroll to content

 Sustainability and suggested next steps:

-5.1 Competitions Manager (Miss Hewitt) employed to organise competitions and take children to competitions during school hours on a Thursday.
+5.1 Competitions Manager (Mr Auston) utilised to organise competitions and take children to competitions during school hours on a Thursday afternoon.

 Time given to complete all